-No significant trends in TP were observed, however concentrations of SRP did increase in most surface waters (Fig. vii).
-It must be noted that concentrations of SRP are generally an order of magnitude lower than TP and are usually below kinetic uptake threshold of phytoplankton, meaning it is not all that accessible.
+No significant trends in TP were observed, however very small increases in SRP, up to 1.5 ppb over 20 years, were observed most surface waters (Fig. vi).
+Concentrations of SRP are generally an order of magnitude lower than TP and usually below kinetic uptake threshold of phytoplankton, meaning not all SRP is accessible.

-Figure vii.
-Total change in SRP in surface waters for 20 year period calculated from significant trends (p<0.10).
+Figure vi.
+Total change in SRP in surface waters for 20 year period calculated from significant trends.

-Clearly, there have been some changes in the FKNMS water quality over time, but the largest sustained monotonic trend has been the decline in surface TOC concentration.
-There were strong declines in surface TOC throughout the FKNMS, especially in the Backcountry and the Marquesas (Fig. viii).
-This is part of a regional trend in TOC observed on the SW Shelf, Florida Bay, and the mangrove estuaries draining the Everglades.
+The largest sustained monotonic trend has been the decline in surface TOC, especially in the Backcountry and the Marquesas (Fig. vii).
+This is part of a regional trend in TOC observed on the SW Shelf, Florida Bay, and the Everglades mangrove estuaries.
 This decline could be considered favorable given that TOC corresponds with CDOM (an important driver of water color and light penetration), but could also be an indication of decreased upstream primary production.

-Figure viii.
-Total change in TOC in surface waters for 20 year period calculated from significant trends (p<0.10).
+Figure vii.
+Total change in TOC in surface waters for 20 year period calculated from significant trends.